taylorsummers/spotify_tweeter/README.md

     Default region name [None]: us-east-1
     Default output format [None]: ENTER

-    You should now be ready to go with the AWS CLI

 7. Twython
-    You should be able to install Twython with:

     pip install twython

     But if you have any issues you can check the